mendigali/karbil-database/README.md

 ---
 # Query 6
-Show information about each headman in school
+Show information about each headman in school.

 **SQL command:**
 ```sql